johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-amiga/index.md

 {{< figure name="img/captain-blood.jpg" nameSmall="img/captain-blood-small.jpg" captionAlign="center"
     alt="Captain Blood (PAL game with NTSC stretch applied, 3&times; scaling)" >}}

-  [Captain Blood](https://hol.abime.net/2924) (PAL game with NTSC stretch applied, 3&times; scaling)<br>
+  [Captain Blood](https://hol.abime.net/2924) (NTSC50, 3&times; scaling)<br>
-  European-made PAL game that assumes NTSC stretch (1:1.2 pixel aspect ratio)
+  European-made Atari ST port that assumes NTSC stretch (1:1.2 pixel aspect ratio).

 {{< /figure >}}

-{{< note title="Don't trust the circles!" >}}
+{{< note title="Don't (always) trust the circles!" >}}

-Although looking at circles and squares to determine the intended aspect ratio may help in many cases, it is _not_ a 100% fool-proof method!
-It certainly works for most racing games and flight simulators where the circular gauges should usually appear as perfect circles when the correct aspect ratio is being used.
+Although looking at circles and squares to determine the intended aspect ratio may help in some cases, it is _not_ a 100% fool-proof method!

-But in general, it's better to look at some common objects and make sure they appear correctly---neither too tall nor too squashed (human faces and full human figures are the best candidates for this, but so are images of floppy disks in most cases).
+While getting the circles right certainly works for most racing games and flight simulators featuring lots of circular gauges, in general, it's better to look at common everyday objects and make sure they appear correctly---neither too tall nor too squashed.
+Getting human faces and full human figures right is your best bet.
+Common objects that should be square, such as floppy disks, could also give you some hints, but the situation is similar to circles---if a certain aspect ratio setting makes the human figures look right but the floppy icon slightly non-square, then so be it.
+You're done.

+I like to use the "circle test" as an additional extra clue or reassurance rather than a major deciding factor.
+Making in-game art look like what you see on the box cover is generally much more fruitful than fixating on 100% correct circles and squares.
+Just get that and the human figures right, and let the circles and squares fall where they may.

+Yeah, don't trust the circle, man---it's a lying son of a bitch!
+Its good-for-nothing pal, the square, is no better either! :sunglasses:

+Same deal with getting all "45-degree diagonals" in low-res pixel art "right".
+It's very enticing for those with even just mild OCD tendencies, I get it.
+But just leave them be; they aren't reliable reference points.
+Even in 100% confirmed NTSC games, artists routinely used the typical "stairstep" pixel-pattern to approximate 45-degree lines, which is of course not exactly 45 degrees with 1:1.2 PAR.
+Hitting the _exact_ 45-degree angle is just not really viable at low resolutions with non-square pixels, so they took this close-enough compromise that results in crisp diagonal lines.

 {{< /note >}}